Getting Work Experience in Information Technology

 Information Technology is one of the fastest growing professions internationally.
 The demand for IT professionals is high because they are now integral to operations in almost every industry.

-Because they work in so many sectors, professional job duties are diverse.
-Mallory has identified 21 individual IT careers.
-In recent times, there’s been an emphasis on cloud computing, storing data, and information security.
+Because IT roles exist across so many sectors, job duties are diverse.
+Mallory has identified 21 IT careers and job types.
+In recent times, there has been an emphasis on cloud computing, data storage, and information security.

 But how does one go about getting experience without actually working professionally in the field first?